Forecast: Is this the coolest October in 30 years?

 If the current jet stream pattern holds as expected these next couple of weeks, this may be the first October to finish colder than average across Virginia since 2011.

-Moreover, the last 6 Octobers have all been at least 2 degrees warmer than the full 20th-century overage of 56.2 degrees.
-Comparing this month to last October may shock the system a bit, as October 2021 was the fifth warmest October on record in Virginia statewide.
+Moreover, the past six Octobers have all been at least 2 degrees warmer than the full 20th-century overage of 56.2 degrees.
+Comparing this month to last October may shock the system a bit, as October 2021 was the fifth-warmest October on record in Virginia statewide.

 Extending statewide again, the last October that was more than 2 degrees colder than average was 30 years ago in 1992.
 There is still a lot of time left, but we may have a shot.